svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ### Data Validation Phase

 Once a user reach level 6, he will be able to set his profile to "Active Validator", which will enable him to start receiving validation requests.
 Validation requests will be needed for more complex data, as a second step after data has been submitted and has possibly undergone consensus by other users.
-Being efficient with this feature will be crucial for increasing researcher rating, many aspects of the research community are focused on activeness and accuracy of a user’s validation responses.
+Being efficient with this tool will be crucial for increasing researcher rating, many aspects of the research community are focused on activeness and accuracy of a user’s validation responses.
 Data validation serves as an extra method to ensure the highest quality of information is included upon the platform.

 The data submission is sent to a fixed amount of Svandis Power among the users online with an appropriate rating level to receive the submitted data.
 There should be a mechanism where data submission is sent to analysts if not enough users are online for data approval.
 Again, the data to be validated will likely have already gone through the data submission phase.